joeybaker/business-day-math/README.md

 Tests are [prova](https://github.com/azer/prova), based on [tape](https://github.com/substack/tape).
 They can be run with `npm test`.

 ## Developing
-To publish, run `npm publish -- patch`
+To publish, run `npm run release -- patch`